serain/crack-sec-eng-interviews/README.md

 - DEP
 - NX
 - ASLR
-- Compiler security features for GCC and how they work
+- Compiler security features of GCC and how they work
 - Smart pointers

 ## Linux